 What is an operations plan?

-Describe each step involved in creating your product.
+Describe each step involved in creating your product or service.
 Highlight any inefficiencies you’ve identified and the specific actions you plan to take to address them.

 List any industry, organizations, or associations you’re currently part of or plan to join.
 Including this information shows you’re engaged with the relevant key stakeholders in your field.
 This information shows your readers that you’re well-versed with the organizations and associations in your niche.

-Discuss the vendors you collaborate with to sell your products.
+Discuss the vendors you collaborate with to sell your products or services.
 Provide a brief overview of the agreements you've signed, covering terms, conditions, prices, and contract timelines.
 It’s also wise to mention any backup suppliers you have in place.

 This makes sure that you meet your strategic objectives even if your primary suppliers fall short.